-- 1. To introduce students to the archaeological backgrounds of biblical persons, events, customs, and places. - 2.
-To help students to recognize where archaeology interacts with the Bible and how it continues to illuminate our understanding of the Written Word. - 3.
-To introduce students to major principles used in the past to interpret the archaeological data and acquaint students with different methodologies used during excavations. - 4.
-To introduce students to the resources which will increase awareness of the cultures, customs, languages, and rituals that illuminate the background of the Bible. - 5.
-To help students develop an ability to recognize the contribution of historical geography and to visualize biblical events and their settings in Palestine and other areas pertaining to the biblical record. - 6.
-To help students understand archaeology's role in relation to biblical studies and to discriminate between legitimate uses of archaeology and claims made for archaeology which exceed its proper use. - 7.
-To help the students to apply all this material to their personal spiritual experience and to use it in their ministerial work.
+- 1. To understand and explain the archaeological backgrounds of biblical persons, events, customs, and places. - 2.
+To understand and explain how archaeology interacts with the Bible and how it continues to illuminate our understanding of the Written Word. - 3.
+To understand and explain the major principles used in the past to interpret the archaeological data and acquaint students with different methodologies used during excavations. - 4.
+To know and use the resources which will increase awareness of the cultures, customs, languages, and rituals that illuminate the background of the Bible. - 5.
+To understand and demonstrate archaeology's role in relation to biblical studies and to discriminate between legitimate uses of archaeology and claims made for archaeology which exceed its proper use.